Market outlook

 Our view on economic growth

 The main risks to our short-term outlook for European growth include the global weakness of the manufacturing sector, particularly its effect on the German economy.
-Moreover, current geopolitical tensions pose risks of supply chain disruptions and higher energy and commodity prices.
-Additional risks include the election calendar for 2024 and the increasing cost of financing high levels of sovereign debt in the euro area in the context of subdued short-term economic growth, the run-up to the re-activation of the Stability and Growth Pact and the announced phasing out of PEPP reinvestments by the ECB.
+Moreover, current geopolitical tensions pose risks in the form of more protectionism, supply chain disruptions and higher energy and commodity prices.
+In addition, political instability risks (various upcoming elections) and the impact of the government budget discussions for 2025 in the run-up to the re-activation of the EU Stability and Growth Pact might impact growth and risk premiums on sovereign debt in a number of European economies.

 Our view on interest rates and foreign exchange rates